iver56/cross-adaptive-audio/README.md

 ```
 In this example we are just using mfcc_amp for similarity calculations.
 Neural input is mfcc_amp and the derivative (gradient) of mfcc_amp.
 You can add the derivative of any feature by writing "{feature_name}__derivative", (replace {feature_name} with the name of the feature)

-To see all the available audio features you can add in experiment_settings.json, run `make features`
+To see all the available audio features you can add in experiment_settings.json, run `python list_all_features.py`

-When you are done with an experiment, run `make clean`.
+When you are done with an experiment, run `python clean.py`.
 This will delete all files written during the experiment, so you're ready for a new experiment.

 ## Use RAM disk

 Experiments can run ~10% faster if you use a RAM disk to reduce I/O overhead.
 When you have a
 RAM disk running, set `BASE_DIR` in settings.py to the path of the RAM disk
-(f.ex. `'/mnt/ramdisk'` for Ubuntu or `'R:\\'` for Windows) and run `make prepare-ramdisk`.
+(f.ex. `'/mnt/ramdisk'` for Ubuntu or `'R:\\'` for Windows) and run `python prepare_ramdisk.py`.
 The latter command will ensure that directories are present in the RAM disk and copy audio input
 files and the web-based visualization system.
 If you want to experiment with new audio input files
-after you ran `make prepare-ramdisk`, you can put the new audio files directly in the input folder
+after you ran `python prepare_ramdisk.py`, you can put the new audio files directly in the input folder
 on the RAM disk.

 ### RAM disk setup (Ubuntu)